-- Student usually rides the bus after school, but will be picked up. - Student will ride to another student's house on same or different bus route. - Student will be picked up by someone not on their authorized pick-up list. - Any other.
+- Student usually rides the bus after school but will be picked up. - Student will ride to another student's house on same or different bus route. - Student will be picked up by someone not on their authorized pick-up list.

-If any changes in your child's transportation needs arise on any given day, a note from the parent/guardian must be sent to school with the student and given to their teacher.
+If any changes in your child's transportation needs arise on any given day, a note from the parent/guardian must be sent to school with the student and given to the teacher.
 For households with more than one child attending, a note must be sent in with each child for his/her teacher.

 Permanent changes to Bus Route/Transportation: For any permanent changes in your child's bus route or transportation routine (i.e. you move or if the child will quit riding the bus and be picked up), please forward a letter to the PFPCS office.
 Please give the office 72 hours to make necessary changes to bus routes.
+The School District of Philadelphia will then need up to two weeks to process the request.

 Late Pick-Up of Students: Parents/guardians of students who do not take a bus, and who cannot walk home from school are expected to make arrangements to pick up their children on time after school.
 PFPCS dismissal time is 3:30 p.m.
-Students board the buses between 3:30 and 3:40.
+Students board the buses between 3:30 and 3:45.
 To ensure the safety of our students, they will only be released to adults listed on the Authorized Pick-Up and Student Release Form.
 A valid picture ID may be required if the person's identity is not known.
 In all instances in which a parent/guardian is going to be late to pick up a student, the parent/guardian is required to notify the school as soon as possible.